jsloop42/dreamlisp/README.md

 #### filter/2

-Takes a filter predicate function and a collection, and returns a lazy sequence which when realised applies the function to each element in the collection and returns the resulting filtered collection.
+Takes a filter predicate function and a collection, and returns a lazy sequence which when realized applies the function to each element in the collection and returns the resulting filtered collection.

 ```
 λ user> (doall (filter (fn (x) (< x 0)) '(-1 4 0 -4 -5 2)))